Netsend/PerspectiveDB/README.md

 ```

 Edit your config to enable the WebSocket server and include these three files.
 Relative paths are relative to the directory of the config file.
-An example is
-given in config/examples/example-with-websocket.hjson.

 ### Run the web client
 A web client is included in the [browser](https://github.com/Netsend/persdb/tree/master/browser)